 The bottom shelves are the coldest area of the refrigerator.
 This is where you should store your milk, cheese, eggs, and raw meats.
 When storing raw meat, keep the packages contained inside plastic bags or bins so any juices that escape won't come into contact with any other food.

 Now that you know what should be stored where, it’s time to get things in there in an organized fashion.
 There are tons of great things out there that can help you get your fridge organized so that more fits in it and to keep things from falling over when going down the road.
 The way to do this is to compartmentalize things.
 All you need are a few accessories to make this happen.

 We love bins!
 Every RV should have bins for bathroom storage, kitchen storage, refrigerator storage, and more.
 Their neat, compact design helps corral small, awkward-shaped items that can't fit neatly into a space.
 For the refrigerator, bins help keep things from rolling around as you're traveling down the road and they allow you to stack items that would otherwise take up a lot of room inside a small refrigerator, such as pop cans.
-These refrigerator Binz from Crate and Barrel come in different shapes and sizes to give everything a place of its own!
+These refrigerator Binz from The Container Store come in different shapes and sizes to give everything a place of its own!
 You can also find bins at a dollar store or in the organization aisle of larger stores.
 These will prevent breakage and spilling and will keep your refrigerator neat and tidy.